Dun Aengus, Inishmore, Aran Islands 7

 Inisheer Lighthouse, Aran Islands Courtesy Chaosheng Zhang

-• Cycling: All three islands have bike‑hire shops; the paved spine road on Inis Mór is especially popular.
+• Cycling – all three islands have bike-hire shops; the paved spine road on Inis Mór is the obvious ride, flat and easy for families.

-• Scuba diving: Dive schools on Inis Mór offer courses for beginners and experienced divers, with chances to see seals, dolphins and colourful marine life.
+• Scuba diving – dive schools on Inis Mór run courses for beginners and experienced divers, with seals, dolphins and reef life offshore.

-• Cliff diving: The islands host the Red Bull Cliff Diving competition at the dramatic west‑facing cliffs of Inis Mór.
+• Cliff diving – the Red Bull Cliff Diving series has staged events at the west-facing cliffs of Inis Mór.

-The Aran Islands are car‑free.
-Most visitors get around by:
+The Aran Islands are effectively car-free for visitors.
+Most people get around by:

-• Walking – well‑marked paths link villages, forts and beaches.
-The main loop on Inis Mór is about 14 km.
+• Walking – well-marked paths link the villages, forts and beaches; the main loop on Inis Mór is about 14 km.

-• Bicycle hire – shops near the pier in Kilronan (Inis Mór) and other villages rent bikes for a few euros a day.
-The flat, paved spine road makes for easy family rides.
+• Bicycle – hire shops by the pier in Kilronan (Inis Mór) and in the other villages rent bikes for a few euro a day.

-• Pony‑and‑trap – a traditional horse‑drawn carriage that can take you to remote sites such as Dún Aonghasa or the Seven Churches.
+• Pony-and-trap – a traditional trap will take you out to remote sites such as Dún Aonghasa or the Seven Churches.

-• Mini‑bus – several operators run small‑bus tours, a good option for those who need a break from walking or for bad weather days.
+• Mini-bus – several operators run small-bus tours, a good option when the legs or the weather give out.

 ModeDeparture pointDestination island(s)DurationFrequency